LazurasLong/TaoSource/README.md

 <b>Note</b>: Users are notified of a new Video, whithout knowing who is the Author of the Video.
 User personal Information is always invisible to other players.

 ##### You are not here to make "friends", You are here to show to the World how much You Care this world.
-Users can use their points / coins by buying products they produce by their own way.
-Even to buying and selling process is anonymous, but is only for those who are registered and play the challenge.
+Users can use their points / coins to buy other players products, if not a real coin given by the State.
+The buying and selling process is anonymous, but is only for those who are registered and play the challenge.

 ## Privacy Concerns: Data Base
 This project "Care" about Privacy.